 I enjoyed my meal and this sparked more interest in me for tofu.
 I was told that tofu has no fat.
 Finally, I had a new meal that I could enjoy without any fear of fat.

 Its preparation is a little demanding and takes a lot of time.
 However, the taste is worth every bit of the time.
 You can enjoy your fried tofu with rice.
 It makes it delicious.

-Cut a block of firm tofu into thumb-sized rectangles—they can be any shape or size—I just find this easiest to work with in the oil.
+Cut a block of firm tofu into thumb-sized rectangles—they can be any shape or size—I just find this easiest to work within the oil.

 I make a flour coating of blue corn flour, garlic and onion powder, and Tony Chachere’s Creole seasoning.
 I use Tony’s because I am too lazy to put together all the spices that are in this pre-packaged one.
-If you are a purist, combine cayenne, white pepper, black pepper, celery salt and paprika to taste.
+If you are a purist, combine cayenne, white pepper, black pepper, celery salt, and paprika to taste.
 Also, any flour will work if you can’t find the blue corn flour, I just like the color contrast of the blue flour and white tofu.
-Rice flour is a really light alternative that browns nicely.
+Rice flour is a light alternative that browns nicely.

 Toss your tofu in the seasoned flour until it is well coated.
 Let it sit while you heat peanut oil in a pan.

 When you can drop a pinch of flour into the hot oil and it sizzles and floats your oil is ready for the tofu.